 Make Your Mark!
 Free active learning activity.

-The wife of the teens in your group can be difficult and confusing as different forces influence them and call to them trying to guide them in different directions.
+The life of the teens in your group can be difficult and confusing as different forces influence them and call to them trying to guide them in different directions.
 This activity will help them explore that aspect of life as they try to make a mark on a piece of paper.

 Ahead of time draw a large target with circles on the paper hung on the flip chart stand.